2024-06-24

 The sprite solution requires a combined JPG file of concatenated 150x150 images.

-The ImageMagick tool convert has a way to concatenate thumbnails.
-The simplest way is to make one thumbnail with a height of 150 and a width of (150 * N) for N thumbnails.
+The ImageMagick tool convert provides a way to concatenate thumbnails.
+The simplest way is to make an image with a height of 150 and a width of (150 * N) for N thumbnails.
 Addressing the individual images from CSS is then easy.
 Execute

 convert x.jpg y.jpg z.jpg ... -append thumbspack.jpg